grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-5/README.md

 We use the mapping table joined back with the allegation data where `allegation_mapping_boolean` is **false** (the mapping is violated).

 ## Submission (If you have trouble loading the data or running the notebook)
-* Then just view the analysis here:
+* Running our notebook might be a pain in the ass since we have extra data.
+If you want to just view the public notebook, click here:
 [Submission Notebook](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4900197171910677/2588658287668770/3016676346692700/latest.html)

 ## Loading Data and Running Notebook (in Databricks)